ExFace/Core/Docs/Tutorials/BookClub_walkthrough/04_Generating_a_model_from_an_SQL_schema.md

 ### The "Attributes" tab

 Here we can see, that the model builder generated an attribute for every column of the table.
-Feel free to look around: you can open an attribute by double clicking it or via <kbd>Edit</kbd> button.
+Feel free to look around: you can open an attribute by double clicking it or via the <kbd>Edit</kbd> button.

 ![Attributes of the language object](Images/object_language_attributes.png)